IT: CHAPTER TWO:

 Pennywise the Dancing Clown returns to continue his reign of terror in It: Chapter Two, the highly anticipated follow-up to 2017’s critical and commercial horror hit, It based on the Stephen King novel of the same name.
 While the original book and 1990 mini-series featuring Tim Curry as the infamous clown were iconic and beloved by many, it wouldn’t be until this cinematic adaptation of the story where It became a phenomenon, breaking numerous box-office records, earning positive reviews, and made red balloons just as big a staple of the movie as Pennywise.

-Overall, while unnecessarily long and clocking in at a 3-hour runtime, It: Chapter Two delivers a terrifyingly fun thrill ride that manages to “float” past its predecessor in certain ways.
-Granted, the first film is probably scarier and better paced than this one, Chapter Two works on a more emotional level and offers each character an interesting arc in the story whether in the past or present.
+Overall, while significantly longer than its predecessor clocking in at a near 3-hour runtime and doesn't quite have the same impact as the first, It: Chapter Two is a balloon of horror fun.
+Granted, the first film is probably scarier and better paced than this one, Chapter Two works on an emotional level and offers each character an interesting arc in the story whether we're in the past or present.

 The movie flashes back to the Losers Club as kids during or after their first encounter with Pennywise and showing parts of their lives that we didn’t see in the first movie.
 Most notably with Bill and Beverly which I can’t discuss without going into spoilers but let’s just say for Bill it makes the death of Georgie even more heartbreaking than how it originally played out.